vmware-archive/paraphernalia/README.md

 ## usage

 Please do!
 There are no backwards compatibility guarantees until things are a littte further along.
-However, I'm not out to mess with you things will stay as sane as possible.
+However, I'm not out to mess with you: things will stay as similar as possible.